bman46/InstagramEmbedDiscordBot/docs/Install.md

     }
   ],
 ```
+The settings relating to usage times are optional.
+Leave at least one account usable at any given time.

+**ProxyURL:**

+`"ProxyURL": "",` Change this only if you want the application to use a network proxy.
+Leave it blank otherwise.

+**AllowSubscriptions:**

+`"AllowSubscriptions": true/false,` Set this to `true` if you want to use automatic sharing of new instagram content and have configured `MongoDBUrl`.
+See [subscribe module](subscribe.md) on how to do this.
+Set it to `false` otherwise.

 ### Step 5:
+Assign bot intents.

 Go to the [Discord developer portal](https://discord.com/developers) and navigate to your bot page.
 Then, under `Privileged Gateway Intents` toggle the `MESSAGE CONTENT INTENT` check box to on.
+This means that the bot application has access to Discord messages.
+It is required for the bot to work.

 ### Step 6:
 Invite the Discord bot to your server.

 `https://discord.com/oauth2/authorize?client_id=YOURBOTID&permissions=60480&scope=applications.commands%20bot`

 Replace `YOURBOTID` with the application ID from the Discord Developer Portal.
 Paste the URL into a web browser and navigate to the site to complete the invite.
+You must log in as a Discord user who has the authorization to add a bot to your desired server.
+You can later share this URL to let other people invite the bot to their server.

 ### Step 7:
+Configure bot permissions on your Discord server.

+The bot will create its own role on the Discord server.
+Use that along with channel permissions to allow the bot the following:
+- View Channel(s)
+- Send Messages
+- Embed Links
+- Attach Files
+- Manage Messages
+- Use Application Commands

+### Step 8:
 Launch the program.

 On Windows, find the `Instagram Reels Bot.exe` file and open it.
 A command line window should open and the bot should indicate that it is online in Discord.